 Within my first year as Member of Parliament for Chelmsford I had identified the Army and Navy as a key project and called for a Task Force to be set up to work on a long-term replacement.

-The Task Force is currently considering four different options for the long-term replacement for the Army and Navy flyover.
+The Task Force considered four different options for the long-term replacement for the Army and Navy flyover.
 Work is continuing to assess and refine these four options - a hamburger roundabout, enlarged roundabout, two-way flyover and separate T-junctions.
 A final shortlist of options for the Army and Navy junction is set to be confirmed early in 2021.

 Each option has been upgraded to include significantly improved walking and cycling facilities at the junction, while proposals are also being developed for the expansion of Sandon Park and Ride and a potential new park and ride site in Widford.
 The sustainable transport improvement measures are a crucial aspect of the project and part of a continued drive to encourage more people to walk, cycle or use the bus to get around the city.